peterhinch/micropython-async/v3/docs/THREADING.md

 are updated by one process and read by another, as the read might occur while the write operation is in progress.

-One approach is to use locking:
+One approach is to use locking.
+This example solves data sharing, but does not address synchronisation:
 ```python
 lock = _thread.allocate_lock()
 values = { "X": 0, "Y": 0, "Z": 0}